maskedband1t/network-project/ReadMe.md

 ---

+## Compilation Without IntelliJ IDEA (For CISE Machines)

+If you would instead like to build the project without IntelliJ, follow the instructions below.

+1. Download the zip file that is submitted.

+2. Unzip the downloaded file.

+3. Navigate to `network-project/PeerProcess/src/main/java` in your terminal and run the following command: `rm -rf ../../../build mkdir ../../../build && javac -d ../../../build/classes/java/main *.java && cd ../../../build && mkdir resources && cd resources && mkdir main && cd main && mkdir 1001 && cp ../../../src/main/resources/PeerInfo.cfg ./PeerInfo.cfg && cp ../../../src/main/resources/Common.cfg ./Common.cfg && cp ../../../src/main/resources/1001/thefile ./1001/thefile && cd ../../classes/java/main/`

+---

 ## Execution

 The example here will only be with 2 peers.
-However, more peers may be used if [configured correctly](#configuration).
+However, as seen in the demonstration video, more peers may be used if [configured correctly](#configuration).

 In order to execute the project:

 1. Follow the compilation directions from the previous section.

-2. Navigate to `network-project/PeerProcess/build/classes/java/main/` in the unzipped file.
+2. Navigate to `network-project/PeerProcess/build/classes/java/main/` in the unzipped file from yout terminal.

 3. Run the command `java PeerProcess 1001`.
 You should see output similar to the screenshot below.

 ![terminal-first-peer](./images/terminal-first-peer.png)